LoganConnor44/anki-templates/readme.md

 # Purpose

-This codebase is a solution for making Chinese study, through Anki, more enjoyable by making the flashcards more presentable.
+This codebase is a solution for making Chinese study, through Anki, more enjoyable by making the flashcards beautiful.

 # Available Card Types And Styling